2024 ACMT Total Tox Course | Live Event Package

 • Access to the Speaker slides

 • 8.00 Continuing Education Certificate.
-Available credits: Continuing Medical Education (CME), Continuing Nursing Education (CNE), Continuing Pharmacy Education (CPE), Continuing Medical Education for Physician Assistant (AAPA CME), and Continuing Education for Nurse Practitioners (AANP CE).
+Available credits: Continuing Medical Education (CME), Continuing Nursing Education (CNE), Continuing Pharmacy Education (CPE), Continuing Medical Education for Physician Associates (AAPA CME), and Continuing Education for Nurse Practitioners (AANP CE).

 Are you a member of any of the following organizations?
 AAEM, AAENP, APAMT, APC, EAPCCT, SOT, MENATOX